Michelle Fowler

-Michelle Fowler (also Holloway) is a fictional character from the BBC soap opera EastEnders, played by Susan Tully from the show's first episode on 19 February 1985 up until the character's departure on 26 October 1995.
-She returned on 24 December 2016, with Jenna Russell taking over the role, before leaving the serial once again on 17 April 2018.
-Over the course of her original stint, Michelle displayed a habit of choosing the wrong men and a stubborn nature to the point where she rarely accepted help or listened to good advice.
-Despite this, she is portrayed as a determined and outspoken character who has never been afraid to defend herself or her beliefs.
-This is explored through Michelle's longstanding companionship with her best friend Sharon Watts (Letitia Dean).
+Michelle Fowler (also Holloway) is a fictional character from the BBC soap opera EastEnders, originally portrayed by Susan Tully from the show's first episode on 19 February 1985 until the character's departure on 26 October 1995.
+She returned for a second stint between 24 December 2016 and 17 April 2018 with the role recast to Jenna Russell.
+The character of Michelle is explored through her longstanding companionship with best friend Sharon Watts (Letitia Dean).

 In her first major storyline, Michelle ended up getting pregnant aged 16 and it was soon revealed that the father of her baby was in fact Sharon's adopted father Den Watts (Leslie Grantham).
 The follow-up of this revelation explored Michelle's secret relationship with Den prior to her giving birth to their daughter, Vicki Fowler (Scarlett Alice Johnson).
 Other storylines have included a problematic marriage to Lofty Holloway (Tom Watt); helping nurse her aunt Kathy Beale (Gillian Taylforth) back to health following the latter's rape ordeal from her boss James Willmott-Brown (William Boyde); briefly falling out with Sharon after the truth of Vicki's parentage and Michelle's dalliance with Den is exposed; becoming the mistress of Danny Whiting (Saul Jephcott); and getting stalked by her ex-boyfriend Jack Woodman (James Gilbey).

 Soon afterwards, Michelle was embroiled in an intense feud with her nemesis and Sharon's hardman husband Grant Mitchell (Ross Kemp).
 The rivalry between them escalated in light of events that saw Michelle display opposition towards Grant over his domestic violence towards Sharon, getting shot by his psychotic old army friend Dougie Briggs (Max Gold) during a hostage siege at the Queen Victoria public house, becoming the first before anybody else to learn about Sharon's affair with Grant's brother Phil (Steve McFadden), coping with Sharon's exit as a result of her marriage with Grant falling apart, and having a one-night stand with Grant during a four-hander episode before she is later revealed to be pregnant with his baby.

 Following the recast to Russell in 2016, Michelle's storylines revolved around her having had an illegal relationship with her American student Preston Cooper (Martin Anzor); a love triangle involving her niece Bex Fowler (Jasmine Armfield) and Preston; stealing Phil's car in a drunken stupor that results in her crashing the vehicle into the local chip shop; having to take care of Phil's daughter Louise Mitchell (Tilly Keeper) and Sharon's son Denny Rickman (Bleu Landau) on her own when the couple later go on holiday; and being hassled by her old acquaintance Tom Bailey (Daniel Casey) over his scheme to defraud her.